Edi-Codutti/Cybersec-Report-Analysis-Tools/README.md

 This will generate a file called `db.csv` containing some useful information from the CISA reports at the specified page.

+If you want to open it, remember that the field are separated by a semicolon (';')

 You can then see which are the most frequent tactics and techniques mentioned in all the reports by issuing the following command:

 `python3 db_analyzer.py -i db.csv`